 Rhode Island: Beavertail State Park

 Beavertail State Park is a small park (153 acres) but features an impressive shoreline and a picturesque lighthouse.
 You can photograph from one of several overlooks, or get down to the rocky coast for beautiful scenery.
+See our Guide to Photographing Beavertail State Park.

 South Carolina: Jones Gap State Park